 Dollar-wise, as you can see – Litecoin’s price has increased along with Bitcoin (but less).
 A reminder about the majority of those quoting “Bitcoin has increased greatly, I’ll buy Litecoin”, buy Litecoin with FIAT (or by converting to Bitcoin, then to Litecoin right after – which is the same).
 Therefore, learning from the graph yet maintaining the same behavior, when Bitcoin’s value drops, Altcoins’ USD value will drop as well (although as a percentage it will probably be less, but it will still go down).

 Good traders acknowledge their mistakes, and more importantly – analyze and learn from them, thus improving their skills for understanding the market.
-So which kind of trader are you?
-Did you find yourself somewhere in the article?
-We would love to hear on the comments section below, and you are welcome to share this article with whoever you see as relevant.

 You are also welcome to continue reading the previous article – 8 must read tips for trading Bitcoin and Altcoins.

 PrimeXBT Special Offer: Use this link to register & enter CRYPTOPOTATO50 code to receive up to $7,000 on your deposits.